Understanding the Differences Between Zoom vs Webex

 Zoom’s next plan ups the meeting time limit to 24 hours (we hope nobody needs longer than this for a meeting) and offers additional features and controls for only $15.
 Whether you’re an enterprise or a small to medium-sized business, the price point becomes $20 per host per month.
 From 10-49 hosts per month, the 100-participant limit remains, but more features and customizations are available.
 With 50+ hosts, the same $20 price gets you their large enterprise-ready plan capable of hosting up to 1,000 participants.

 Unified communications conversations have always come with a security discussion.
 Any serious IT-centric discussion about business meetings and conferences always includes security as one of the biggest concerns.
 When it comes to out of the box Zoom vs Webex features, they both provide the basics like user authentication, password requirements for meetings, and end-to-end encryption.
-Both Zoom and Webex also offer Active Directory integration for single sign on, which is essential as most organizations have AD for their directory service.
-As mentioned in the features section, Zoom also offers a waiting room and watermarks while Webex features OTP (one-time password) for a secured login.
+Both Zoom and Webex also offer Active Directory integration for single sign-on, which is essential as most organizations have AD for their directory service.
+As mentioned in the features section, Zoom also offers a waiting room and watermarks while Webex features OTP (one-time password) for secured login.

 The Verdict – Zoom

+It looks like in the debate between Zoom vs Webex, Zoom is the winning verdict.
 While Webex is a robust tool with unique features and benefits, Zoom takes the cake with its interactive video communication, meetings, and now Zoom Rooms.
 It’s an ideal tool for minimizing end-user training and adoption struggles while being flexible enough to integrate into workstream collaboration apps like Slack and Workplace from Facebook.
 Zoom also stands strong with its price point and features.

 Looking to take it a step further with Zoom?
 See how PowerSuite helps amplify your IT team with monitoring and management tools.